-Former Trump fixer Michael Cohen still in prison despite agreement for house detention: Reports
+Former Trump fixer Michael Cohen still in prison despite agreement for house detention:

-President Trump’s former lawyer Michael Cohen did not leave prison as anticipated Friday after recently being cleared to complete his sentence at home, several outlets reported.
+President Trump’s former lawyer Michael Cohen did not leave prison as anticipated Friday after recently being cleared to complete his sentence at home because of the coronavirus.

 Cohen’s lawyer, Roger Adler, said last month that his client was told he could serve the remainder of his sentence under home confinement because of the novel coronavirus pandemic.

-However, multiple news outlets citing unnamed sources reported that Cohen was not released as expected this week despite being quarantined for the preceding 14 days in preparation.
+However, multiple news outlets citing unnamed sources reported that Cohen was not released as expected despite being quarantined for the preceding 14 days in preparation.

-As of Saturday morning, the Bureau of Prison’s website listed Cohen as continuing to be held at a minimum-security facility in Otisville, New York, where he has been serving a three-year sentence after pleading guilty to violations of campaign finance law and other charges.
+As of Saturday morning, the Bureau of Prison website listed Cohen as continuing to be held at a minimum-security facility in Otisville, New York, where he has been serving a three-year sentence after pleading guilty to violations of campaign finance law and other charges.

+Reached for comment, Mr. Adler told The Washington Times he is “cautiously hopeful” Cohen will be transferred to home confinement later this month.

 The BOP did not immediately return a message inquiring about whether Cohen will be released early after all.